signalfx/integrations/README.md

 To apply the Jinja template to an existing integration:
 1. Create a README.md.jinja file in the directory for that integration.
 2. Ensure that the README.md.jinja file has the content about the integration that you intend to document, because it will be the single source for both tiles and product-docs repos.
+Automated scripts render the template for `tile` in the Integrations repository and `docs` in the product docs repository.
 3. Verify that the README.md.jinja file includes the line `{% import "macros.jinja" as macros %}` above your original content.
-4. Set your `target` context variable for the repo hosting the file:
-      - `tile` for the Integrations repo when you are working with SignalFx/Splunk integrations
-      - `docs` for the product-docs repo
-5. In the meta.yaml file for the integration, set the 'useLegacyBuild' flag to 'false' so that a build with the Jinja template becomes default behavior.
+4. In the meta.yaml file for the integration, set the 'useLegacyBuild' flag to 'false' so that a build with the Jinja template becomes default behavior.

 It may be convenient to include all steps of the template application process in a single commit to whatever branch you